|Graduation:||Bachelor of Science|

 Note temporal overlaps with other subjects

-For the winter semester 2011/2012, a so-called time window model for the organization of the courses was introduced at the University of Würzburg.
-This has the consequence that the application subject biology in the first and possibly second semester due to overlaps can not be practically studied and possibly can be started later.
+For winter semester 2011/2012, a so-called time window model for the organization of the courses was introduced at the University of Würzburg.
+This has the consequence that the application subject Biology in the first and possibly second semester due to overlaps cannot be practically studied and possibly can be started later.
 If you are interested in the application field Biology, please contact the Studienberatung early on!

-The number of places for the application subject Biology are limited and are awarded by the Dean of Studies Mathematics (currently Prof. Müller).
-In the past, the maximum number was never exhausted!
+The number of places for the application subject Biology are limited and are awarded by the Dean of Studies Mathematics (Prof. Siller).
+In the past, the maximum number has never been exhausted!

 Registration deadlines and admission

-- Those interested in the field of Biology have to register at the Department of Mathematics (Mathematics (East), Room 00.016, morning) until the Thursday of the first week of the lecture period of the respective semester (ie in the summer semester 2019 to April 25).
+- Those interested in the field of Biology have to register at the Department of Mathematics (Mathematics (East), Room 00.016, morning) until the Thursday of the first week of the lecture period of the respective semester (i.e. in the winter semester 2019/2020 by October 17).

 - At the end of the registration deadline, the available places will be awarded depending on the grade of the graduation, the progress of the course and the receipt of the application.
 A once granted admission for the field of application Biology remains for the following semesters until the completion of the study program or a change of study program.